You’ve probably heard stories from people who say they can’t eat wheat in the U.S. but can eat it in Europe.

 - Azodicarbonamide is a bleaching agent sometimes found in bread and may be considered carcinogenic.

 - Potassium bromate is often found in bread and flour tortillas.
-The additive is banned in Europe and other parts of the world because it’s been tied to causing cancer in animals.
+The additive is banned in Europe and other parts of the world because it has been linked to causing cancer in animals.

 - Glyphosate, a weed-killing chemical used in America, is banned in most European countries but widely used in America.
 The World Health Organization classifies glyphosate as “probably carcinogenic.”